Simplification Strategies for the Qutrit ZX-Calculus: Introduction

-Such observations make apparent the unifying power of diagrammatic reasoning for studying the complexity of problem families.
-Building on the spirit of \cite{debeaudrap2020tensor}, we treat the ZX-calculus as a library comprising out-of-the-box diagrammatic rewrite rules, from which we import the appropriate tools for the job depending on the occasion.
-The key rewrite rules that enable the efficient simplification of qubit stabilizer ZX-diagrams are called \emph{local complementation} and \emph{pivot}, the latter being a composition of three of the former \cite{graph_theoretic_simplification}.
-In this work, we recall the \emph{qutrit} version of local complementation and derive the corresponding pivot rule, which implies that qutrit stabilizer diagrams can be simplified \emph{efficiently}.
-We then present two case studies: evaluating the Jones polynomial at lattice roots of unity, and graph colouring.
+In the spirit of \cite{debeaudrap2020tensor}, where the ZH-calculus \cite{backens2018zh}, a cousin of ZX, was employed to rederive known complexity results about counting problems, we treat the ZX-calculus as a library of rewrite rules, which we import and use to reason about the complexity of problem families of interest.
+Here we present two case studies: evaluating the Jones polynomial at lattice roots of unity, and graph colouring.
 Both of these problem families reduce to evaluating closed tensor networks and show a transition in complexity at a particular dimension, below which the tensor network corresponds to a stabilizer ZX-diagram.

-We underline that throughout this work, all rewrites are valid \emph{up to a scalar} since we are only concerned about making statements about complexity.
-Importantly, note that keeping track of multiplicative scalar factors that arise under diagram rewriting can be done efficiently.
-We are thus justified in omitting them for the purposes of this work.
-We also emphasise that the qutrit `elimination' rewrite rules we derive in Section \ref{sec:qutrits}\ have independent ramifications for circuit optimisation, though these are not explored here.
+We underline that throughout this work, all rewrites are valid up to a scalar, but keeping track of multiplicative scalar factors that arise under rewriting can be done efficiently.